opaulojr/playground-functions/README.md

 o -> 4 \
 u -> 5

-  Exemplo:
+  Example:

-- A função `encode` quando receber o parâmetro `'hi there!'`, deve retornar o valor `'h3 th2r2!'`;
+- The function `encode` when given the parameter `'hi there!'`, should return the value `'h3 th2r2!'`
-- A função `encode` quando receber o parâmetro `How are you today?` deve retornar o valor `H4w 1r2 y45 t4d1y?`;
+- The function `encode` when given the parameter `'How are you today?'`, should return the value `'H4w 1r2 y45 t4d1y?'`
-- A função `encode` quando receber o parâmetro `This is an encoding test.` deve retornar o valor `Th3s 3s 1n 2nc4d3ng t2st.`;
+- The function `encode` when given the parameter `'This is an encoding test.'`, should return the value `'Th3s 3s 1n 2nc4d3ng t2st.'`

-Para decodificar a frase utilize a função `decode` que recebe uma string contendo letras e números como parâmetro e deverá trocar todos os **números por vogais minúsculas**, de acordo com o formato:
+To decode the phrase, use the function `decode`, which takes a string containing letters and numbers as a parameter and should replace all **numbers with lowercase vowels**, according to the format:

 1 -> a \
 2 -> e \